Oliver-Lorenz-dev/seroba_validation/README.md

 ## Methodology
 To test the addition of new serotypes/subtypes to the SeroBAnk in SeroBA2, we ran SeroBA2 on the GPS1 dataset (26306 genomes).

-If less than 100 samples from GPS1 were typed as the specific serotype/subtype, all samples were used for testing.
-If more than 100 samples were typed as the specific serotype/subtype, 100 random samples were used for testing.
-These were selected using the `shuf` command.
+For each new serotype and subtype newly added in the SeroBA(v2.0), we further validated the serotype results by checking for the presence or absence of specific genes, alleles and mutations associated with specific serotypes/subtypes by the script in this repo.
+- If the specific serotype/subtype has <100 genomes in the GPS1 database, all samples will be used for the validation.
+- If the specific serotype/subtype has ≥100 genomes in the GPS1 database, we subset 100 random samples using the `shuf` command for validation.
 For each serotype/subtype, the necessary test data is stored in a zip archive - either the ARIBA report, or the Capsular Polysaccharide Sequence (CPS) sequence in the FASTA format.

-The test scripts in this repository use a combination of validation methods:
-- Check allele presence in ARIBA report
-- Check for point mutation in gene(s)
-- Check for presence of specific gene(s)
-- Check for presence of specific gene(s)

 Depending on the serotype/subtype in question, different methods were used for testing, see the [validation table](#Validation-table) for more information.